byterubpay/byterub-site/_posts/2017-10-28-logs-for-the-Community-meeting-held-on-2017-10-28.md

 **\<vp11>** love you all guys :)
 **\<sgp>** 7.
 Confirm next meeting date/time
 **\<sgp>** The next meeting will two weeks from today on 10 November at 17:00 UTC.
-**\<sgp>** Keep in mind that the second Monero Coffee Chat is next Saturday 4 November
+**\<sgp>** Keep in mind that the second ByteRub Coffee Chat is next Saturday 4 November
 **\<msvb-lab>** Thanks for moderating sgp[m], see you all later.
 **\<sgp>** In future discussions, I would like to focus the conversation around using social media and getting some new faces involved here
 **\<vp11>** nice, do we already know what platform we will be using next time?
 **\<sgp>** I've been in dicussion with Jitsi and they're convinced our bug is incredibly rare, so we will use that again.
 However, it will actually be streamed to YouTube this time for most people to view
 **\<sgp>** 8.
 Conclusion
 **\<sgp>** That’s all!
-Thanks for attending this Monero Community meeting, and we hope to see you on /r/MoneroCommunity and #monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and #monero-community.
 Take care, and know that change starts with YOU.